rkotze/rkotze.github.io/_posts/2018-06-15-iterators-generators.md

 excerpt_separator: <!--more-->
 ---

+**What is a generator in programming terms?** It is a special function that can be used to control the iteration behaviour of a loop.

 For an object to become an iterator it needs to know how to access values in a collection and to keep track of its position in the list.
 This is achieved by an object implementing a `next` method and returning the next value in the sequence.
 This method should return an object containing two properties: `value` and `done`.
 It must have the `[Symbol.iterator]` as well, as this is key to using the `for..of` loop.

 <!--more-->